Reviews You Can Rely On

 Credit: Matt Lighthart

 Other tests were not so hot.
 We found extrusion and retraction control issues throughout, resulting in fine gossamer strands, wall thickness inconsistencies, and slumps and bumps on overhangs.
 Some of these issues can be improved by tweaking your software (slicer) settings, but often, this is due to a fundamental engineering error having to do with the moving parts of the print head itself.
-These concerns were most pronounced with suspect clearances preventing moving parts from breaking apart easily or support contact points, which we had to forcibly break or cut away in some instances.
+These concerns were most pronounced with inadequate clearances preventing moving parts from breaking apart easily or support contact points.
+In some instances we had to forcibly break or cut these loose.

 Beyond that, this guy's just flat-out slow.
-Our trusted Benchy companion took nearly two sluggish hours to come to life, even set to the relatively coarse 0.25mm layer height.
+Our trusted Benchy companion took nearly two sluggish hours to come to life, even when we set the unit to use the relatively coarse 0.25mm layer height.

 Our Benchy tugboat printed fine, but slow enough that next time we may prefer to to watch a freshly painted wall dry.